BORDEAUX 2019 BARREL SAMPLES TASTED FROM MAY TO JULY 2020,

 Beychevelle – 49% Cabernet Sauvignon + 46% Merlot +3% Petit Verdot + 2% Cabernet Franc, 13.7% alcohol, 60% new oak.
 On the nose, it's full of aromas of blackcurrants and black cherries, refined and classy with great elegance, full-bodied, cashmere everywhere, lingering long finish.
 94+p.

 Branaire Ducru – 56% Cabernet Sauvignon + 35% Merlot + 5% Petit Verdot + 4% Cabernet Franc.
-Young generation at this property seems to have brought the quality at least one step up compared to vintages before that.
+Young generation at this property seems to have brought the quality at least one step up than vintages before that.
 After the excellent 2018 effort, 2019 is no less exciting.
-Lots of aromatic blackcurrants on the nose and palate, creamy with silky tannins, complex, elegant and stylish.
+Many aromatic blackcurrants on the nose and palate, creamy with silky tannins, complex, elegant and stylish.
 Precise, and focused.
 94p.

 La Croix Ducru-Beaucaillou - 50% Cabernet Sauvignon + 46% Merlot + 4% Petit Verdot, 14.3% alcohol, 60% new oak.
 Dense blackcurrants/cherries on the nose, full-bodied on the palate, fine acidity and structure, creamy fruit well-supported by velvety tannin.
 Delightful second wine.
 92-93p.

 Ducru Beaucaillou – 80% Cabernet Sauvignon + 20% Merlot, 14.2% alcohol, 100% new oak.
 A textbook effort from this property, perfectly combining power and elegance.
 Great complex nose of dense blackcurrants and palate coated with creamy berries and sweet tannins.
 Riveting structure, sophisticated and multi-layered.
 Awesome finish.
 Exceptional stuff.
 98+p.